Life As an Industrial Production Manager

 - Quality Control Manager (QC Manager)

-In 2016, there was an estimated number of 170,600 jobs in the United States for Industrial Production Manager.
+In the United States, there were 170,600 jobs for Industrial Production Manager in 2016.
 There is little to no growth in job opportunities for Industrial Production Manager.
 Due to new job openings and attrition, there will be an average of 11,600 job openings in this field each year.

 The states with the most job growth for Industrial Production Manager are Nevada, Utah, and Arizona.
 Watch out if you plan on working in Alaska, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.